From print to social media to business solutions, my time at How Do You Roll? was varied and never boring.

 How Do You Roll? came onto the Austin food scene because the two brother-founders (a chef and a businessman) were frustrated with the sushi options available to them.
 Founded on the idea that food should be healthy, affordable, and good, How Do You Roll? disrupted the sushi restaurant world.
 The restaurant chain started with a "Chipotle of Sushi" idea of customizing sushi rolls but soon expanded to incorporate other Asian dishes.

-Creative Solution: After photographing new menu items for the the company's franchise brochure, I wanted to showcase the sushi and the fresh ingredients HDYR? uses to engage our followers and make them crave HDYR? around lunchtime.
+Solution: After designing and photographing new menu items for the franchise brochure, I wanted to push the envelope by isolating the fresh ingredients on social media.

 This brochure was the catalyst that gave me a new direction when it came to showcasing HDYR?'s menu.
 The cover of the brochure is playful and shows what happens after someone receives one of HDYR's sushi rolls.